-All scholars must be neat and clean with clothing in good repair at all times.
 Excessive jewelry and extreme hairstyles may not be worn.
 "Excessive" and "extreme" are defined as unsafe or interfering with learning.
 Scholars wearing necklaces will be asked to put them inside their shirts so that they are not tempted to play with them during learning time.
-Scholars are not to wear outer garments or hats in school except when entering or leaving the building.
+Scholars are not to wear outer garments or hats in school except when entering or leaving the building (religious scarfs and coverings welcomed).
 Nail polish, make-up, and lip gloss are not to be brought to school.
 Scholars with temporary tattoos will be asked to wash them off upon arrival at school.
 Sunglasses may not be worn in school unless there is a medical necessity.
 Scholars will be asked to remove excessive or inappropriate items of clothing, jewelry, or make-up and the classroom teacher will notify parents/guardians in writing and/or by telephone call of exactly what those items are and where and how they can be obtained.